Stealth Veil Reviews: Collection of Laser Veil Expert Reviews & Tests

 Some of the highlights of Peterson’s test can be found below:

-During testing we also found that using Veil with even a marginal laser jammer will enhance the jammer’s performance.
+During testing we also found that using Veil with even a marginal laser jammer will enhance the laser jammer’s performance.
 The magic coating even made a K40 Defuser Plus look like it was dramatically chopping the range of some lasers.
 (It wasn’t the jammer, trust us; Veil was doing all the work.)

 We’ve tested dozens of products over the years that promised to defeat lasers, including another liquid anti-laser coating.
 None worked.
 So we were frankly skeptical about Veil’s claims.
 But after spending three days testing it on different cars and against different lasers, we can offer some conclusions.